zzm634/typeorm-no-arp/docs/one-to-one-relations.md

     .getMany();
 ```

-With eager loading enabled on a relation you don't have to specify relation or join it - it will ALWAYS be loaded automatically.
+With eager loading enabled on a relation, you don't have to specify relations in the find command as it will ALWAYS be loaded automatically.
+If you use QueryBuilder eager relations are disabled, you have to use leftJoinAndSelect to load the relation.

 Relations can be uni-directional and bi-directional.
 Uni-directional are relations with a relation decorator only on one side.